IFH 095: How to Break-Through Your Fear & Shoot Your First Feature Film

 Then I figured out that a feature film didn’t have to be a “huge, monstrous mountain” and that many filmmakers started off shooting smaller films before climbing Mt.
 Everest.
 Chris Nolan shot The Following before he made Memento and then The Dark Knight Trilogy.

 In that spirit, I ventured off into uncharted territory with the making of my first feature film This is Meg.
-Below is the story of how I got that film started.

 In this podcast, I discuss what fear does to artists, writers and filmmakers and how you can break-through and make their first feature film.
 Enjoy.